NourMontacer01/Flutter-Simple-Quiz-App/README.md

 # Flutter-Simple-Quiz-App 🧠📱
+## 📋 Overview

-A Flutter-based quiz app with three main screens: **Start**, **Questions**, and **Results**.
+A Flutter-based quiz app with three main screens: Start, Questions, and Results.
-Users can start the quiz, answer multiple-choice questions, and view their score and a summary of answers on the Results Screen.
+Users start the quiz, answer multiple-choice questions, and view their score and a summary of answers on the Results Screen.
 The app features vibrant colors 🌈, smooth transitions, and a restart option for a seamless experience.

 ## 📸 Screenshots